ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hortonworks-sandbox-install/tutorial-1.md

 Start by importing the Hortonworks Sandbox into VirtualBox.
 You can do this in two ways:

 -   Double-click on the [sandbox image you download](https://hortonworks.com/downloads/#sandbox) from the Prerequisite section above.
 -   Or open VirtualBox and navigate to File -> Import Appliance.
-Select the sandbox image you downloaded and hit 'Next'.
+Select the sandbox image you downloaded and click "Next".

 You should end up with a screen like this: